 born 1879 in Fenton.

 Samuel was the eldest son of Henry and Mary Dale.

-Samuels one child a girl named Gladys Anne.
+Samuel has one child a girl named Gladys Anne Dale.

 Samuel has also changed his job and is now working at a coal mine as a loader :-

 Loaders, inside, bituminous.
 Shoot or blast coal from veins or beds after it has been undercut by machine miners and then load the coal into cars with coal-loading machines.
 In some mines they do the timbering; that is, set props or timbers to prevent the falling of slate, stone, and earth into the rooms of the mines; also lay tracks in rooms of mines and keep rooms in good working condition.

 Loaders, outside, anthracite.
 Load coal into railroad cars and refuse into mine cars.